-Grade 5 in GCSE Mathematics.
+Entry requirementsGrade 5 in GCSE Mathematics.

-Core maths is part of our core offer and is an alternative to EPQ.
-It is a level 3 maths qualification that can be taken alongside other A -levels or other qualifications.
-Core maths offers the opportunity to apply mathematics to meaningful everyday contexts.
+Core maths is a one-year course and is an alternative to EPQ.
+It is a level 3 maths qualification that can be taken alongside other A-levels or qualifications.
+Core maths offers the opportunity to apply mathematics to real-life contexts.
 The course involves learning new mathematical skills as well as expanding on existing ones from GCSE to work collaboratively to solve problems.

-You should consider choosing Core Maths if you will be studying A Level subjects such as Sciences, Business, Economics, Psychology, Sports Science/PE, Geography, Core maths supports you with the mathematical skills needed in these subjects.
-It is also relevant to University pathways you might pursue beyond sixth form and college (e.g. social sciences, business, and health sciences).
-Universities also encourage you to have this on your record (it looks good on your applications).
-Core Maths is very useful in every day life!
-It develops valuable real-life skills, to understand mathematical information and make better informed decisions. e.g. personal finance.
-If you enjoy or want to keep up your valuable maths skills but are not planning on taking AS or completed in one year.

-Students can take Core maths if they have achieved a Grade 5 or above in GCSE Mathematics but do not want to take A level Mathematics.
-It carries the same UCAS points as an AS level and is graded A-E. Core Maths is taken alongside three A Levels in place of the EPQ or a fourth A Level.
-The course is
+You should consider choosing Core Maths if you are planning on studying A-Level subjects such as Sciences, Business, Economics, Psychology, Sociology, Sports Science/PE and Geography.
+Core maths will support you with the mathematical skills needed in these subjects.
+It is also relevant to various university pathways you might pursue beyond sixth form and college (e.g. Economics, Psychology, Business Studies, health sciences etc).
+Universities also encourage you to have Core maths on your applications.
+Core Maths is very useful in everyday life as it helps you understand and analyse mathematical information and make more informed decisions. (for example in personal finance - understanding student loans, tax, mortgages and inflation).
+Consider taking Core Maths if you enjoy or would like to keep up your valuable maths skills but are not planning on taking AS or A level Mathematics.
+Students can take Core maths if they have achieved a Grade 5 or above in GCSE Mathematics but are not doing A level Maths.
+It carries the same UCAS points as an AS level and is graded A-E. Core Maths is taken alongside three A Levels, in place of the EPQ or a fourth A Level.
+Students are assessed on 2 papers: Paper 1 which draws on mostly GCSE maths knowledge applied to everyday situations and Paper 2 which focuses more on statistical analysis.
+Calculators are allowed for both papers and you are allowed a formulae sheet in the exam.
+Content includes personal finance, using estimations to calculate real-life problems (such as climate change, poverty, wages, budgeting) and using statistical analysis to make meaningful interpretations of data.

-A level Mathematics.

-Students are assessed on 2 papers: a Comprehension paper (Paper 1) counting for 40% of the marks and an Applications paper (Paper 2) counting for the remaining 60%.
-Calculators are allowed on both.
-Content includes personal finance, using estimations to solve everyday problems (including climate change, urbanisation) applications of statistics and probability.
-Many leading universities have endorsed the Core Mathematics qualification as it provides students with important mathematical skills that are required for many degree courses including social sciences and humanities.
+Core Maths is a highly respected qualification by universities.
+Universities prefer for students to do a maths-related subject post-16 for many courses and if you choose to not do A Level maths then the alternative is Core Maths.
+This is because it provides students with important mathematical skills that are required for many degree courses including sciences, social sciences and humanities as well as it provides an opportunity to work with numbers based on relevant and interesting real-life situations.

-Many leading universities have endorsed the Core Mathematics qualification as it provides students with important mathematical skills that are required for many degree courses including social sciences and humanities.